 1.1 Purpose

 The Institute of Medicine (IOM) defines quality as: “The degree to which health services for individuals and populations increase the likelihood of desired health outcomes and are consistent with current professional knowledge.”
 1 For care quality to be evaluated, it must be standardized and communicated to the appropriate organizations.
-To that end, this Implementation Guide has been written to provide guidance for authoring electronic Clinical Quality Measures (eCQMs) utilizing the following standards:
+To that end, this Implementation Guide has been written to provide guidance for authoring electronic clinical quality measures (eCQMs), clinical quality measures specified in a standard electronic format and designed to use structured, encoded data present in the electronic health record.
+This implementation guide references the following standards for creating eCQMs:

 Fast Healthcare Interoperability Resources (FHIR) STU3 2

+To avoid variation in use of FHIR Resources and metadata consistently across eCQMs and clinical decision support (CDS) a quality-related implementation guide based on a logical data model is essential.
+In the US Realm, eCQM developers can use FHIR Quality Improvement Core (QICore) and Quality Improvement Clinical Knowledge (QUICK) as the data model to maintain consistency.

 Clinical Quality Language (CQL) R1.4 3